PrestaShop/PrestaShop/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thank you for contributing to the PrestaShop project!
-This text is a template text for your pull request description.
+This text is a template text for your GitHub pull request description.
 Click the "Preview" button to see how it displays.

 Please provide a general summary of your changes in the title field above, following this naming convention:
 "[<type>] <category> : <short description>".